digipres/awesome-digital-preservation/reminder.md

 ----

+Subject: Digital Preservation Community Resources: Request for feedback and call for contributions

 Calling All Digital Preservers!

 The digital preservation community is small and under resourced.
 This means we have to work together if we want to make a real impact.
 To this end, a small group of us has been attempting to help the members of the digital preservation community better support each other.
 The results of this include: